tmtxt/tmtxt.github.com/_posts/2014-03-16-config-nginx-for-https-proxy-server.md

 The setting above indicate that it will listen on port 8080 or host name mydomain.com.
-The port is for clients to connect through ip address, and the server_name is for clients to through DNS domain name or using `hosts` file.
+The port is for clients to connect through ip address, and the server_name is for connecting to through DNS domain name or using `hosts` file.
 For every request to nginx server, it will redirect the connection to http://localhost:3000, which is another server running in the same machine with nginx.
 To test the connection, you need to start both nginx and the web server